Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/patterns/_index.md

 ---
 title: Architecture Patterns
+linktitle: Patterns
-description: The architecture defines some architecture patterns that is reused accross the different solutions.
+description: The architecture defines some patterns that is reused accross the different solutions.
+toc: true
 tags: [architecture]
-linktitle: Patterns
-weight: 7
-alwaysopen: false
 ---